 So almost all of them.

 Also can't help but feel like this will eventually enable an end-run around the need to actually investigate crimes and make arrests to enforce the law.
-Instead they can just haul you in to ask why you made that strange $5000 transaction on July 23, 2026 when you happened to be visiting a known purveyor of badthink?
+Instead they can freeze an account until you come in and they can ask why you made that strange $5000 transaction on July 23, 2026 when you happened to be visiting a known purveyor of badthink?

 Frustrating, but inevitable because there's no way that government would CHOOSE to turn blind eyes to the wealth of transaction data that is now electronically accessible.